-5.2 PSD Transmit Processing
+5.2 Broadcast PSD Processing

-Program Service Data can originate from a studio automation system or any other computing resource where program audio originates.
+PSD can originate from a studio automation system or any other computing resource where program audio originates.
 Regardless of the source, the processing and interface to facilitate broadcast of PSD is consistent.
-Program Service Data providers input the desired content (e.g., artist, title, etc.) and transfer the resulting PSD message to the Service Interface.
-The PSD data packets then undergoes framing and encapsulation by the HD RLS subsystem as byte streams within the PSD Transport before being sent as PSD PDUs to the Audio transport where it is multiplexed with the audio streams.
+Program Service Data providers input the desired content (for example, artist, title, etc.) and transfer the resulting PSD message to the Service Interface.
+The PSD data packets then undergo framing and encapsulation by the HD RLS as byte streams within the PSD Transport before being sent as PSD PDUs to the Audio Transport where they are multiplexed with the audio streams.